How Long Can Green Card Holders Travel Outside the US?

 If presented with a challenge by a CBP officer upon returning to the United States you should insist on seeing an immigration judge or speaking to an immigration attorney prior to signing any form I-407 record of abandonment of your legal permanent residency.

 You may still be able to remain a lawful permanent resident even in instances where you have signed a form I-407 record of abandonment of law permanent residency or surrendered your green card.
+A skilled attorney could assess your circumstances during a private consultation, so reach out to schedule an appointment.

 A Green Card Is A Travel Document